LxLeChat/ConvertToPSClass/README.md

 $error[0].Exception.getBaseException()
 La propriété Prop3 est introuvable pour l’objet pattern.
 La propriété disponible est la suivante : [Prop1 <System.Int32>] , [Prop2 <System.String>]
 ```

+## Duplicate classes
+When ``-AsString`` is used, the ``ToString()`` method will remove any duplicate classes.
+To do so, we create a scriptblock, and if any errors are raised it's likely due to duplicate classes.
+We then explore the error, get problematic extent, and remove them.
+This is not very accurate but it's the best i managed :)

+## Notes about importing the module
+In order to have the classes & enums avaible in the console when importing the module, classes & enums are in seperate ps1 file, wich are then referenced in the ``ScriptToProcess`` in the psd1 file.